 The recent arrival of a Pandemic has been difficult for businesses Worldwide.
-Many businesses have closed to protect people’s health and forced workers to work from home.
+Many businesses have closed to protect people's health and forced workers to work from home.
 Has it made you realise how you need to have a plan in place for next time?
-I promise its not just you!
+I promise it's not just you!

-In brief, continuity plan is about being prepared for business disruptions due to uncontrollable internal or external events.
+In brief, a continuity plan is about being prepared for business disruptions due to uncontrollable internal or external events.

 Document a process and overall strategy to guide the business and employees through disruptions.
 Plan for how you will continue to operate, communicate effectively and how you can continue to be productive.

-The best way for success is prevention, then a well thought out business continuity plan.
-Looking at all potential threats to a company can be daunting but a necessity for business to continue.
+The best way for success is prevention, then a well thought out a business continuity plan.
+Looking at all potential threats to a company can be daunting but a necessity for a business to continue.

-Example one, how would you cope if one of the main members of your team who plays an important intrinsic part of the business success is hit by a bus or Bus Factor planning?
+For example, how would you cope if one of the main members of your team who plays an important intrinsic part of the business success is hit by a bus or Bus Factor planning?
 Sounds awful but it can happen but can you carry on without that person?
 Who would take over that role temporarily?
 Is everything within the role documented for future reference?

 Example two, cyber security attack.
-Do you have back ups?
+Do you have backups?
 Where are they held?
 Who is responsible for restoring the IT infrastructure?
 What is the process needed to get everything back up and running?
 What is the emergency process employees need to follow in case of a security attack?

 Example three, global pandemic?
 How would your business adapt?
 This becomes scary as we are all trying to work through this situation currently.
 How can staff continue from home?
 Are staff working from home successfully?
-Are they being productive and know what they should be doing?
+Are they being productive and knowing what they should be doing?
 How are you communicating with each other?

-So many questions, so many what ifs, but plans need to be in place to help business survival.
+So many questions, so many what-ifs, but plans need to be in place to help business survival.